 Cannabis contains several hundred compounds.
 Cannabinoids, flavonoids, and terpenes all provide specific healing qualities.
 Their therapeutic impact combined creates the entourage effect for optimal whole plant use.

 6. CBD is medical.
 THC is recreational.

 Nope.
 This is just wrong.
 It’s been proven that CBD and THC have medicinal qualities.
 Both of them.
-I think because because cannabis still carries a stigma from its long history of carefully orchestrated propaganda against its use and it’s known to create a “high” effect, some fear what they think they know about THC.
-However THC is proving to have any medicinal qualities as well as CBD.
+I think because cannabis still carries a stigma from its long history of carefully orchestrated propaganda against its use and it’s known to create a “high” effect, some fear what they think they know about THC.
+However, THC is proving to have medicinal qualities as well as CBD.

 7. High doses of CBD work better than low doses.

 Dosing can be very confusing at first.
 So lemme help you out… It’s important to know that cannabis has biphasic properties; low and high doses can produce opposite effects.
 Therefore you may be better off with a moderate dose as an excessive amount may be less therapeutically effective.
 Both clinicians and patients have reported a low dose that works for them is 2.5 mg CBD or 2.5 mg THC.
 Please remember: Cannabis affects everyone differently.
 So take your time and find your dose.